tekvickaaa/atthack/README.md

 ## ADD the bot to your server:
 - [Click here for bot invite to your Discord server](https://discord.com/oauth2/authorize?client_id=1441076928273715354&permissions=8&integration_type=0&scope=bot)
+- Here you can add hosted discord bot which will work out of the box without hosting

+### Discord Commands
+- `!transcribe "Meeting Name" "Meeting Description"` - Starts recording and transcribing a meeting.
+  - Example: `!transcribe "Team Standup" "Daily standup meeting for the dev team"`
+- `!stop` - Stops the recording, saves the transcript, and generates a summary.

 ### Frontend
 - **Framework:** Nuxt 4 (Vue 3)